Genspark

 Genspark FAQs

-- Is Genspark just another chat assistant?
+- Is Genspark only a research assistant?

-- Can Genspark replace analyst review completely?
+- Can Genspark replace analyst or designer review?